Verbandspokal

-As of 2013–14 the SV Werder Bremen II, reserve team of SV Werder Bremen, is the most successful team in any Verbandspokal competition, having won the Bremen Cup twenty times, followed by Tennis Borussia Berlin with sixteen Berlin Cup wins and Holstein Kiel with 15 Schleswig-Holstein Cup wins.
+As of 2013–14, Werder Bremen II, reserve team of Werder Bremen, is the most successful team in any Verbandspokal competition, having won the Bremen Cup twenty times, followed by Tennis Borussia Berlin with sixteen Berlin Cup wins and Holstein Kiel with fifteen Schleswig-Holstein Cup wins.

 Rules and regulations

 Rules and regulations for the Verbandspokale are set by the regional football associations and vary.
 Bavaria, the largest one, stipulates that reserve teams are not permitted to participate in the Bavarian Cup.
 Teams from lower divisions always have home advantage, if two teams of the same division are drawn against each other the team drawn first receives home advantage.

 Bavarian clubs from the 3.
 Liga and Regionalliga Bayern, except reserve teams, are obliged to participate in the cup.
 Clubs from the two Bayernliga divisions and the five Landesliga Bayern divisions play a qualifying round.
 Additionally, the 24 regional cup winners in Bavaria, the Kreispokale, are also qualified for the first round of the Bavarian Cup.
 If a game is undecided after regular time a penalty shoot out follows, no extra time is played.

 In Lower Saxony, the third-largest association, clubs from the state playing in the 3.
 Liga, Regionalliga Nord and Oberliga Niedersachsen as well as the four Bezirkspokal winners are qualified for the first round of the Lower Saxony Cup.